SanjeevaRDodlapati/QeMLflow/docs/QUICK_START.md

 ---

 **🎉 Congratulations!
-You're ready to explore computational molecular modeling with ChemML!**
+You're ready to explore computational molecular modeling with QeMLflow!**

-*For the most current information and updates, always refer to the [online documentation](https://chemml.readthedocs.io) and [GitHub repository](https://github.com/SanjeevaRDodlapati/ChemML).*
+*For the most current information and updates, always refer to the [online documentation](https://qemlflow.readthedocs.io) and [GitHub repository](https://github.com/SanjeevaRDodlapati/QeMLflow).*